How to Get Into Brown PLME: What Gets a Student In

 3. Clinical exposure without meaningful reflection

-Hours do not matter.
-What the student made of them does.
+Section titled “3.
+Clinical exposure without meaningful reflection”There is no magic number of hours to chase, but the experience itself is not optional.
+What the student made of the time is what shows.
 Significant exposure paired with no real reflection is a missed opportunity at best and a liability at worst.
-The committee can tell the difference between a student who was present and a student who actually witnessed something.
+On the page, the difference between a student who was merely present and a student who witnessed something is easy to see.

 4. The generic high achiever with no story